 If the screening test and confirmatory test are positive, the District may require the employee to participate in a rehabilitation or detoxification program.
 Also, an employee who notifies the District that he/she is an alcoholic or addicted to prescription drugs may be required to participate in rehabilitation or a detoxification program.
-An employee who participates in rehabilitation or a detoxification program shall be allowed to use sick leave, vacation leave, or personal days while he/she participates in a rehabilitation or detoxification program.
+An employee who participates in rehabilitation or a detoxification program.
+An employee who participates in rehabilitation or a detoxification or detoxification program.
 In no such leave credits are available; such employee will be placed on leave of absence without pay for a period of the rehabilitation of detoxification program.
 Upon completion of such programs, the employee may be returned to his/her position at the discretion of the District.
 The cost of any rehabilitation or detoxification program shall be the responsibility of the employee.